How to Apply

-The GIG Fund welcomes applications from a variety of organizations, including first-time applicants; organizations serving Native Nations, rural and urban areas; and organizations with small, medium or large operating budgets.
+The GIG Fund welcomes applications from a variety of organizations, including first-time applicants; organizations serving Native Nations, rural and urban areas; and organizations with organizations with a budget of $1 million or less.

-- Be located in the Midwest region of Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, Wisconsin, or the federally-recognized Native Nations that share this geography.
+- Organizations located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, or Wisconsin, and the Native Nations that share this geography.

 Examples of eligible applicants include:

 - Nonprofit colleges and universities

 - Federally recognized tribal governments

 Ineligible Applicants include: